Joseph's Canon R8 Photography Course in Melbourne

 Joseph photographing street art in a Melbourne CBD laneway during a photography course

-The Setup: Canon R8 + 24-105mm f/4, Zero Experience
+The Gear: Canon R8 + 24-105mm f/4

 Joseph shooting the Melbourne skyline from the Yarra River with his Canon R8 during a photography course